Oregon Coast Road Trip Guide (1-6+ Day Itinerary)

 We recommend staying as long as you’d like at Cannon Beach (we really can’t get enough time here).
 You’ll find all kinds of activities in town, from tide pooling to bike rentals (ride on the beach or into town), to skim boarding, and our favorite thing — having a campfire on the beach at sunset.

-Day 2 itinerary: Cannon Beach to Pacific City
+Day 2: Cannon Beach to Pacific City

 Mileage: 80 miles